Bombadil-Systems/Veriduct-Core/README.md

 - ✅ Follow responsible disclosure for identified vulnerabilities
 - ✅ Maintain appropriate data handling and retention practices

-⚠️ **Unauthorized use may violate computer fraud, data protection, or other laws.**
+**Unauthorized use may violate computer fraud, data protection, or other laws.**

 ---

 ## Troubleshooting

 ### "Database file not found next to key file"
 The chunk database must be in the same directory as the keymap.
 If you moved the keymap, move `veriduct_chunks.db` with it.

 ### "Missing chunk" errors during reassembly
 The chunk database has been corrupted or modified.
 Reassembly cannot complete.
-This is why `--add-hmac` is recommended.
+Use `--add-hmac` to detect this earlier.

 ### "Hash mismatch" or "HMAC mismatch"
 File integrity verification failed.
-Either:
-1. Chunks were modified/corrupted
+Chunks or keymap were modified/tampered.
-2. Keymap was modified/tampered
-3. Wrong keymap used for this chunk database

 Do not trust the reassembled output.

 ### "Unable to process file type" on VirusTotal

-**This is the intended result.** VirusTotal cannot identify the file format because format signatures have been destroyed.
+**This is the intended result.** VirusTotal cannot identify the file format because signatures have been destroyed.
 This proves Veriduct is working correctly.

 ---

-**Areas of interest:**
-- Additional keymap disguise formats
-- Performance optimization for large-scale datasets
+## License

+MIT License - See LICENSE file for details.

+**Commercial use restrictions:**
+- Penetration testing services (paid client engagements)
+- Red team consulting (paid services)
-- Integration examples with security testing frameworks
+- Integration into commercial security products
-- Bug fixes and documentation improvements

-Submit issues and pull requests on GitHub.
+Contact chris@bombadil.systems for commercial licensing.

 ---